 Powers/Tactics: Angela's mutant powers allow her to manifest a psychokinetic "being," a semi-ethereal form of shadow.
 Intangible to the physical world and able to fly at tremendous speed, her Shadow-self creates painful psionic interference patterns in sentient targets by means of a wraithlike touch.
-However, while her Shadow-self is active, Angela falls into a deathlike coma, utterly nonresponsive to outside stimuli until something disrupts her Shadow-self (i.e., Knocks it Out or kills it) or it returns to her volhas to buy another Duplicate if her Shadow-self is killed, of course; the special effect of the purchase is that she just re-creates the same Shadow-self.)
+However, while her Shadow-self is active, Angela falls into a deathlike coma, utterly nonresponsive to outside stimuli until something disrupts her Shadow-self (i.e., Knocks it Out or kills it) or it returns to her voluntarily.
+(In game terms, Deuce has to buy another Duplicate if her Shadow-self is killed, of course; the special effect of the purchase is that she just re-creates the same Shadow-self.)
 Angela retains all memories of the Shadow-self's actions while it was out of her body.
-PSI prefers to use Deuce as a scout and keeping Angela's body in a untarily.
-(In game terms, Deuce spy, keeping Angela's body in a nearby van while her Shadow-self stealthily gathers information.
+PSI prefers to use Deuce as a scout and spy, keeping Angela's body in a nearby van while her Shadow-self stealthily gathers information.